bhaskaratejabulusu/aws-terraform/DAY-01/#30DaysOfAwsTerraform - Day - 01.md

 To create a simple 3 tier architecture \[web, app, db], we need to create everything manually using GUI and it takes around 2+ hours to provision the resources for the application.

 Now, for an enterprise application, it becomes more complex and as the complexity increases, the provisioning of resources takes more time to provision the resources.

 and updating, deleting the resources also takes time.

 To avoid this we use IAC (infrastructure as code)

 by manually provisioning the resources we can face errors such as

-&nbsp;	Time, people, cost, Insecure, human errors, 'It works on my machine'
+ 	Time, people, cost, Insecure, human errors, 'It works on my machine'